tplinderoth/Copenhagen-Popgen-Course/genotype_snp_calling_exercises/README.md

 	less -S $DIR/output/calmas_region.glf.gz

 We are analyzing 40 individuals, so we should have 402 fields in the glf file.
-You should confirm this and try to print the likelihoods for the individual called CMASS6608007 at the first site (each bam file is named by the individual, i.e. <idividual ID>.bam).
+You should confirm this and try to print the likelihoods for the individual called CMASS6608007 at position chr7:1005 (each bam file is named by the individual, i.e. <idividual ID>.bam).
 What is their most likely genotype?
 If you need help you can click below.

 <details>